mohitpai/journey-optimizer.en/help/using/building-journeys/testing-the-journey.md

 ---
 # Test your journey{#testing_the_journey}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_test"
+>title="Test your journey"
+>abstract="You can test your journey before its publication, using test profiles.
+This allows you to analyze how individuals flow in the journey and troubleshoot before publication."

 Before being able to test your journey, you must resolve all errors if any.
 See [this section](../building-journeys/troubleshooting.md#checking-for-errors-before-testing).

 You have the possibility to test your journey before its publication, using test profiles.
 This allows you to analyze how individuals flow in the journey and troubleshoot before publication.